ip69719/ci-portfolio-three/README.md

 ### Features Left to Implement

 * Create booking feature was not complete due to time constrains.
 It will be included in the future release.
 Code associated with this feature was removed.
-* Add email validation to ensure that the email format is valid.
 * Hide password, so it is not visible when typed in the terminal.
 * Reset password.
 * Allow stylists check upcoming appointments and client's details via app.